 VP of Communications

-Ashley Cartledge is a public school dance educator at North Pitt High School in Bethel, NC (since January 2011) and certified teacher of BodyMind DancingTM (since October 2017).
-Ashley received her BFA in Dance Education from East Carolina University (2010) and will graduate with her MA in Dance Education from the University of North Carolina Greensboro where she founded the student chapter of NDEO at UNCG.
-From October 2010 – December 2011 Ashley served as a resident choreographer and dancer for The Distillery, a former arts collective based in Raleigh, NC.
-In 2012, and 2013, Ashley served on the committee to write the Pitt County dance curriculum and pacing guides for the NC Essential Standards.
-Ashley’s curriculum focuses on critical thinking, cultural/self-appreciation, and the development of kinesthetic intelligence using culturally responsive pedagogy and somatic approaches.
-Since 2016, Ashley has collaborated with the dance educator coordinator at ECU in a yearly service learning project which exposes her students to engaging lessons incorporating literacy and social issues.
+Ashley Cartledge is a public school dance educator at North Pitt High School in Bethel, NC (since January 2011) & certified teacher of BodyMind DancingTM (since October 2017).
+Ashley received her BFA in Dance Education from East Carolina University (2010) and MA in Dance Education from the University of North Carolina Greensboro where she founded the student chapter of NDEO.
+From October 2010 – December 2011, Ashley served as the resident choreographer & dancer for The Distillery, a former arts collective based in Raleigh, NC.
+In 2012, and 2013, Ashley served on the committee to write the Pitt County dance curriculum and pacing guides.
+Ashley’s curriculum focuses on critical thinking, cultural/self-appreciation, and the development of kinesthetic intelligence using culturally responsive pedagogy & somatic approaches.
+From 2016-2019, Ashley collaborated with the dance educator coordinator at ECU in a yearly service learning project which exposed her students to lessons incorporating literacy and social issues.
 In 2017, Ashley began a community dance workshop entitled “empowHERment”, an inter-generational workshop for female students and their female role models which incorporated somatics and modern based movement practices to foster mutual trust, respect, and understanding.
+Ashley has previously served on the board as Vice President of Communications.

 Kerrie-Jean King was born and raised in Massachusetts.
 She began dancing at the age of six and quickly fell in love with the art form.
 She holds a BFA in dance from Florida State University where she had the opportunity to work with many world-renowned choreographers and was a member of the Dance Repertory Theatre.
 After performing professionally with Fusionworks Dance Company in Rhode Island and freelance with Boston choreographers she moved to Greensboro, NC to pursue an MFA in choreography from University of North Carolina at Greensboro.
 Mrs. King has worked adjunct at both UNCG and Elon University.
 She holds a K-12 teaching license and has been the dance educator at Northern Guilford High School for the past 11 years where she developed the program.
 At Northern, she is the Fine Arts Department chair, advisor of the National Honor Society for Dance Arts, a member of the Instructional Leadership team and played a major role in the development of the Fine Arts Booster Club.
 King was K-12 Dance Teacher of the Year for NCAAHPERD-SM in 2018.
 She is currently serving as secretary for NCDEO board of directors.
 Mrs. King is a passionate teacher and advocate for dance education.